japanese-document/lit/src/templates-lists.md

 }
 ```

-## The repeat directive
+## repeatディレクティブ

 In most cases, using loops or `map` is an efficient way to build repeating templates.
-However, if you want to reorder a large list, or mutate it by adding and removing individual entries, this approach can involve updating a large number of DOM nodes.
+However, if you want to reorder a large list, or mutate it by adding and removing individual entries,
+this approach can involve updating a large number of DOM nodes.

 The `repeat` directive can help here.